AndNijaz/senbonzakura-food/README.md

 This poject has cool premium design as well.
 ---

 Some features aren't added yet such as searchbar and login.
-Main reason for saerchbar is because backend data isn't in best shape.
-For login, I didn't have time to make logic for creating acces token and stuff bound for that.

 ---